Dzsek/pretense/README.md

 ## 4. Finding information while playing

-### 4.1 Kneeboard - :warning:unimplemented
+### 4.1 Kneeboard

 Your kneeboard contains a few pages covering the location of each zone, in alphabetical order.
+These are added to the end of the default kneeboard pages, in reverse order, so that they're easier to find by going backwards from the default kneeboard page.

 Should your plane support waypoints, you will also find which waypoint each zone is assigned to by default.